Skip to main content

 The portfolio is rebalanced on a quarterly basis, but the portfolio management team can also undertake ad hoc tactical rebalances at their discretion to take advantage of market opportunities.
 The rebalances enable the portfolio managers to implement their latest investment conviction, whilst also keeping a sharp focus on the risk profile of the portfolios.

 At each rebalance, the portfolio managers ensure that the portfolio continues to target its defined range of volatility.
-The chart below demonstrates how this is paramount in the portfolio managers’ decisions.
-As you can see, the portfolio has remained within its volatility range at every quarterly and tactical ad hoc rebalance since launch in 2014.
+The chart below demonstrates how this is paramount in their decisions.
+As you can see, the portfolio has remained within its target volatility range at every quarterly and tactical ad hoc rebalance since launch in 2014.

 Risk target graph for the WealthSelect Managed Active 5 Portfolio

-Source: Quilter as at 14 January 2025.
-Ten-year forward-looking volatility of the portfolio at time of each rebalance over period 24 February 2014 to 14 January 2025.
-The WealthSelect Managed Active Portfolios launched on 24 February 2014 and the WealthSelect Responsible and WealthSelect Sustainable Portfolios launched on 8 March 2022.
+Source: Quilter as at 2 February 2026.
+Ten-year forward-looking volatility of the portfolio at time of each rebalance over period 24 February 2014 to 2 February 2026.
+The WealthSelect Managed Active 5 Portfolio launched on 24 February 2014.

 Understanding the risks

-It is not to say that solutions which aren’t risk-targeted can’t make tactical changes to manage risk.
-However, they’re under no obligation to do so.
+It is not to say that solutions which are not risk-targeted cannot make tactical changes to manage risk.
+However, they are under no obligation to do so.

 Understanding the differences between risk-rated and risk-targeted solutions is essential.
 While both approaches can be used to strengthen investment suitability processes, risk-targeted solutions provide a more consistent and adaptable approach by providing an ongoing commitment to maintain a specific level of risk.